pmandrik/Other/README.md

 * **HepMC_read_example** C++ template scripts for reading events in HepMC format
 * **gif_makers** some shell scripts for .GIF creation ...
 * **tmva_format.C** copy TMVA output from old ROOT version < 5.X into TMVA file with same subfolder name in order to be readable in new ROOT version > 6.X
+* **Jet_Matching** scripts for the JET matching study.
+At the moment only a .py script for the madgraph matching info output drawing